ChrstphrHll/npc_gen/students/Gifre Edyrm.md

 ---
 ### Description
 - 6th year Half-Elf Paladin in Treskal
-- curly grey hair that's a tousled bed head, Amber eyes, and Dark Brown skin
+- short straight lighter blonde hair that's braided, Amber eyes, and Dark Brown skin
 - Is Moralistic and Angry, and has Humane as their ideal

 ### Organizations